Skip to content

 Correcting Autocorrect

-Now, autocorrected words will be underlined while typing so you can clearly see what’s been changed.
-Tap the word in question to revert to what you originally typed.
-In some cases, you’ll also see alternate correction options which can be selected with a tap.
+Autocorrected words are underlined as you type, so it’s easy to see what’s been changed.
+Tap the underlined word to revert to what you originally typed.
+In some cases you’ll also see alternative correction options you can select with a tap.

 Grammar checking